zalenix/portaldocs/portal-sdk/generated/top-extensions-custom-domains.md

 1. Branding and Chrome Values

     The unique values for settings and feature flags for your extension should be included in the  list specified in the [#branding-and-chrome](#branding-and-chrome) section.
-You can make a copy of the tables, or you can reach out to  <a href="mailto:ibiza-onboarding@microsoft.com?subject=Custom Domains">Leon Welicki and Adam Abdelhamed</a>.
+You can make a copy of the tables, or you can reach out to  <a href="mailto:ibiza-onboarding@microsoft.com?subject=Custom%20Domains">Leon Welicki and Adam Abdelhamed</a>.

 <a name="domain-based-configuration-pull-request"></a>
 ## Pull Request